biolab/orange3/doc/visual-programming/source/widgets/classify/svm.rst

 -  **Learner**

-Support vector machine learning algorithm with settings as specified in the dialog.
+A support vector machine learning algorithm with settings as specified in the dialog.

 -  **Classifier**

-Trained SVM classifier
+A trained SVM classifier

 -  **Support Vectors**